core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In addition to 'tpi_server', further elements of the 'tp_info' array can convey a CRI.
 The client MUST treat any CRI within the 'tp_info' array as invalid, if the 'authority' component is a host-name such that, when resolved, its combination with the URI scheme indicates multiple transports (see {{sssec-transport-specific-encoding}}).
 As a possible way to verify if that is the case, the client can rely on DNS resolution (e.g., as defined in {{RFC9953}}).

 If any of the expected fields in the informative response are absent, malformed, or invalid, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.
+Exceptions apply, for example, in particular setups where effective transport-specific information is available to clients through alternative means than the 'tp_info' parameter of the informative response.

 {{appendix-different-sources}} describes possible alternative ways for clients to retrieve the phantom registration request and other information related to a group observation.